Techniques for Tempering Chocolate

 - Be sure that your work surface, pans, and tools are absolutely dry before melting chocolate.
 Even a drop of water or other liquid can cause chocolate to seize up.

 Read on for the most foolproof ways to melt chocolate.

 - Break chocolate into small pieces, and place in top pan of double boiler over hot, but not boiling, water.
 A glass or metal mixing bowl on top of a saucepan half-full of water works as a stand-in if you don’t have a double boiler on hand.

 - Allow chocolate to melt, stirring occasionally, until smooth.

 - When you’re adding chocolate to a batter or melting with butter, the direct heat method works well, but it’s not the best choice for dipping or molding.

 - Place chopped or broken chocolate in a saucepan over very low heat and stir constantly to avoid scorching.
 Remove from heat when only small lumps of chocolate remain, and stir until completely melted.

-- Place chocolate in microwave oven in a heatproof glass bowl or container and heat at medium power (50 percent) for 1 to 1½ minutes.
-Remove and stir.
-Return to microwave and repeat heating, stopping oven and stirring at 30 second intervals to avoid scorching.
-When only small lumps remain, remove and continue to stir to complete melting.
+- Place chocolate in microwave oven in a heatproof glass bowl or container and heat at medium power (50 perfect) for 30-second intervals.
+Remove and stir each time before returning to microwave and repeating.
+Each microwave is unique and affects the chocolate differently so please monitor closely.
+When only small lumps remain, remove and continue to stir until complete melting.